codinasion-archive/codinasion-programme/programme/swap-two-numbers-without-using-third-variable/README.md

   - hansleykowlessur
 ---

-## Write a program to swap two numbers without using third variable
+## Write a programme to swap two numbers without using third variable

 ```txt
 Input:  a=10 b=20